mahmud92542/mahmud92542/README.md

 I've profound knowledge in Django Framework, AWS Solution Architech & AWS DevOps.
 I completed B.Sc Engineering in Computer Science from 🇧🇩.
 I'm interested in doing Indoor & Outdoor Sports, Eating & Learning New Tools & Technologies.
-I love to work with new technologies and playing with Cloud & Automation.🤖
+I love to work with new technologies and playing with Cloud & Automation Tools.🤖

 ## My Stack